 From Car Wash to Community: 247 Hancock Brings New Homes to Dorchester

 In Dorchester’s Glover’s Corner, an old car wash is making way for something much bigger.
-At 247 Hancock Street, developers Arx Urban and Boston Communities, with RODE Architects and H+O Structural Engineering, are bringing to life a six-story, 47 home multifamily community mixing affordability, design quality, and sustainability.
-For architects, developers, and contractors, this is the kind of project demonstrating how smart collaboration can change a neighborhood.
+At 247 Hancock Street, developer Arx Urban, with RODE Architects, Haycon, and H+O are bringing to life a six-story, 47 home multifamily community mixing affordability, design quality, and sustainability.

 247 Hancock Rendering3